TG Universes & Series:

 “Oh, ye of little faith …” Jules whispered as she embraced her sister.

 “Why Mad?
-Before Virginia we told each other how we felt … you even told ‘Gaby’ you loved her … (sniff) and then in Grottoes you turned your back on me…” Gaby softly recounted.
+Before Virginia we told each other how we felt … I’ve lost track how many times you’ve told Gaby you loved her … (sniff) and then after we arrived in Grottoes, you turned your back on me…” Gaby softly recounted.

 “Always remember, Mad … no matter how much you’ve hurt me tonight … in my heart … I’ll always love you … always.”